TolikPylypchuk/Matchmaker/README.md

 ## Installation

-If your platform supports .NET Standard, you can install the latest version:
+If your platform supports .NET Standard 2.1, you can install the latest version:

 ```
 Install-Package Matchmaker -Version 3.0.0